User permissions and user roles

 sense, such as when creating users.

-The table below lists the available object types and their permissions, as well as an explanation of the permission and how to use it.
+The table below lists the available permissions, an explanation of the permission and how to use it, and which role has that permission assigned to it by default, if any.

 |Certificate request||Accept and reject||Accept and reject certificate signing requests.
 Object must